 - Make It Yourself: Neither of us is naturally skilled in the kitchen, but we have expanded our skills over time.
 We decided earlier this year to start making our own chicken salad and baking our own bread.
 We found it not only reduced the grocery bill, but tasted better than the alternatives as well.
 Now we’re also throwing together our own trail mix for snacks, which has trimmed our budget and our waistlines.

 - Avoid high-priced specialty markets: Sniff, sniff!
 Oh how we love that tony farm stand.
 But $14 for a small box of chocolates – albeit the best chocolates I have ever tasted! – kills the budget quickly.
 The first step of healing addiction is recognizing you have a problem: I have an expensive farm stand problem.
 Goodbye overpriced crackers, perfect looking red peppers, fancy frozen appetizers.
 I can quit you (I may need to find a good 12-step program for this one)!

 How We’ve Done

-Our approach has yielded decent results so far.
-Our average monthly grocery bill in 2015 was $591, in 2016 it was $511, and over the past 6 months, it has been $472.
+Our approach to save money on groceries has yielded decent results so far.
+Our average monthly grocery bill in 2015 was $591, in 2016 it was $511, and over the past 6 months, $472.
 That translates to a net savings of $119 per month (20%) versus 2 years ago.
 We are now saving a total of $1,428 annually compared to our 2015 spending.
-While we can definitely do more (have I mentioned the soda addiction?), we are well on our way to a more sustainable grocery bill.
+While we can definitely do more, we are well on our way to a more sustainable grocery bill.

 Anything we’ve missed?
 Let us know in the comments.